 For each pair, the compiler first checks to make sure that the two

-corresponding variables have the same type (e.g., Real
+corresponding variables have the same type (e.g., Real,

-).
+Integer).
 But what equations are generated and what additional

 restrictions exists depend on what qualifiers have been applied to the